44 Jobs OpenAI Uses to Measure AI Capability

 How Well AI Performs Against Humans

-• GDPval is OpenAI’s evaluation designed to measure how well AI models perform on economically valuable, real-world deliverables—not exam questions.
+1. GDPval is OpenAI's evaluation designed to measure how well artificial intelligence models perform on economically valuable, real-world deliverables—not exam questions.
 (OpenAI)

 What exactly is GDPval in plain English?

-GDPval (short for GDP-valued, sometimes written as GDP-eval) is a new kind of test, or "benchmark," created by OpenAI to measure how well AI models perform on real-world, economically valuable tasks that professionals do every day.
+GDPval (short for GDP-valued, sometimes written as GDP-eval) is a new kind of test, or "benchmark," created by OpenAI to measure how well AI models perform on real-world, economically valuable tasks that professionals do every day, utilizing a new evaluation framework.

-In plain English, it moves beyond typical academic exams or quiz questions to see if an AI can produce the actual work deliverables that people are paid for in jobs contributing significantly to the economy.
+In plain English, it moves beyond typical academic exams or quiz questions to see if an AI can produce the actual work deliverables that people are paid for in jobs contributing significantly to the labor market and the economy.

 GDPval (short for “GDP value”) is an AI evaluation that asks a more practical question than most benchmarks: